vince-lam/vince-lam.github.io/_posts/2023-10-30-ml-tips-for-tabular-data.md

 ### Quick Recap on Gradient Boosted Decision Trees
-GBDTs are a ML ensemble method that c**onstructs a strong predictive model by combining weak learners**, decision trees.
+GBDTs are a ML ensemble method that **constructs a strong predictive model by combining weak learners**, decision trees.
 The algorithm operates iteratively where each new tree corrects the errors made by the existing ensemble of trees.
 They are used for both classification and regression tasks.

 The three main GBDT models are:
 1. **[XGBoost](https://xgboost.readthedocs.io/en/stable/) (eXtreme Gradient Boosting):** Introduced in 2014 by Tianqi Chen and has been a staple of ML competition winning solutions the past 9 years (this [repo](https://github.com/dmlc/xgboost/tree/master/demo#machine-learning-challenge-winning-solutions) shows some of the many winning XGBoost solutions).
 Unlike standard Gradient Boosting, which starts by growing a full tree before pruning, XGBoost prunes the trees depth-first, which is more efficient.
 XGBoost also has inbuilt mechanisms for: